saucelabs-training/demo-java/appium-examples/src/test/java/com/native_app/image_injection/README.md

 > The advice is to download the files to an `apps` folder in the root of this folder.

 ### Upload apps to Sauce Storage
-* If you want to use iOS real devices and Android real devices in the New Sauce Labs UI you need to upload the apps to the Sauce Storage.
+* If you want to use Native apps you need to upload the apps to the Sauce Storage.
 For more information on this step please visit: [Application Storage](https://wiki.saucelabs.com/display/DOCS/Application+Storage).
 * In the app capability you can use storage:filename=<file-name>.
 For more information on this step please visit: [Using Application Storage with Automated Test Builds](https://wiki.saucelabs.com/display/DOCS/Application+Storage#ApplicationStorage-UsingApplicationStoragewithAutomatedTestBuilds) section of [Application Storage](https://wiki.saucelabs.com/display/DOCS/Application+Storage)
 ## Run tests on Sauce Labs Android real devices in the New Sauce Labs UI
 If you want to run the tests on Sauce Labs real devices in the **New Sauce Labs UI** then you can run the Android test with

     // If using the US DC
-    mvn clean install -DtestngXmlFile=image_injection_android_test.xml -Dfeature=image_injection -Dregion=us
+    mvn clean test -Dtest=ImageInjectionAndroidTest -Dregion=us

     // If using the EU DC
-    mvn clean install -DtestngXmlFile=image_injection_android_test.xml -Dfeature=image_injection -Dregion=eu
+    mvn clean test -Dtest=ImageInjectionAndroidTest -Dregion=eu

 The tests will be executed on a Samsung Galaxy 10.